- Pain in the legs

 - You have other questions or concerns

-- Leg pains or muscle cramps are a recurrent chronic problem
+- Leg pains or muscle cramps are a frequent problem

 - Caused by muscle cramps in the calf or foot